 Because only one partition in a table can be designated as the DirectQuery partition, by default, Analysis Services uses the first partition that was created in the table.
-During model project authoring, you can change the DirectQuery partition by using the Partition Manager dialog box in SQL Server Data Tools (SSDT).
+During model project authoring, you can change the DirectQuery partition by using Partition Manager.
 For deployed models, you can change the DirectQuery partition by using SQL Server Management Studio.

 Change the DirectQuery partition for a tabular model project

-In SQL Server Data Tools, in the model designer, click on the table (tab) that contains the partitioned table.
+In Visual Studio, in the model designer, click on the table (tab) that contains the partitioned table.

 In Partition Manager, the partition that is the current Direct Query partition in indicated by the prefix (DirectQuery) on the partition name.